top of page

 After which he glided smoothly in an arc, much like the skaters in the ice blades.
 His way of flying conquered the sky even in the strong wind.
 The poet, awestruck by his might, admires his absolute control over the wind.

-He showed willpower, mastery, grace, dignity and rode the wind in a flawless motion.
+He showed willpower, mastery, grace, and dignity and rode the wind in a flawless motion.
 But the Almighty, Jesus Christ burn more bright, elegant, and powerful.

 The author ends with a note saying, the windhover is nothing special.
 Even ploughing a field makes the soil glitter and shine brightly.
 Even the hot coal gives us scintillating red and golden crystals.